A Brief Discussion on the Application and Insights of Flag Enums

 value = (int)permission; // value = 10

-// Using the ~ bitwise operation, the result is a defined composite value, ToString() returns the name of that value
+// Using the ~ bitwise operator; the result is a predefined composite value, ToString() returns the name of that value

 permission = ~Permissions.CanDelete;